-- 256.05 Contempt commitment.
-Whenever any person shall be committed for any contempt specified in this chapter the particular circumstances of his offense shall be set forth in the order or warrant of commitment. - 256.06 Punishment for contempt.
+256.05 Contempt commitment.
+Whenever any person shall be committed for any contempt specified in this chapter the particular circumstances of his offense shall be set forth in the order or warrant of commitment.

+256.06 Punishment for contempt.
 Punishment for contempt may be by fine or by imprisonment in the jail of the county where the court may be sitting, or both, in the discretion of the court; but the fine shall in no case exceed the sum of two hundred and fifty dollars nor the imprisonment thirty days; and when any person shall be committed to prison for the nonpayment of any such fine he shall be discharged at the expiration of thirty days.

-Conviction of contempt of court is not statutes.
-State ex rel.
-Jenkins v.
-Fayne, a conviction for felony or misdemeanor as those terms are generally defined in the for such offense; but the court before which a conviction shall be had on such indictment or information shall, in forming its sentence, take into consideration the punishment before inflicted.
-Nothing contained in the preceding sections of this chapter shall be construed to extend to proceedings against parties or officers as for any contempt for the purpose of enforcing any civil right or remedy.
+256.07 Criminal prosecution for contempt.
+Persons punished for a contempt, under ss.
+256.03 to 256.05, shall, notwithstanding, be liable to indictment or information for such offense; but the court before which a conviction shall be had on such indictment or information shall, in forming its sentence, take into consideration the punishment before inflicted.
+Nothing contained in ss.
+256.03 to 256.05 shall be construed to extend to proceedings against parties or officers as for any contempt for the purpose of enforcing any civil right or remedy.